-What are the pre-set notes within Lights, and how do I add or change them?
+What are the notes nested within some Lights, and how do I add or change them?

-BlueNote Messages are the heart of the BlueNote system.
+BlueNote Messages are the heart of the BlueNote system that one person designs from their computer for use by everyone else.
 This is where all the timers, sounds, and colors come together to create a discreet yet friendly glanceable intercom for the whole office.

-While Lights are the individually labeled notification boxes on the surface of the main communication grid that are shared by all users in the office, there is an option to create a secondary menu within the Lights.
-Each of these internal preset messages are called BlueNotes (BlueNote Messages).
+While Lights are the individually labeled notification boxes on the surface of the main communication grid that are shared by all users in the office, there is an option to create secondary menu tabs within the Lights.
+Each of these internal preset messages are called BlueNotes (BlueNote Messages) and are arranged in tabs of 9 BlueNotes each.
+The image of the Lights Editor window below indicates that there are two tabs of BlueNotes selected within the Light labeled "Room 1:"

-BlueNote Messages are often related to one another, and to keep choices simple, they are arranged in nine BlueNote Messages that travel together in a BlueNote Tab.
-They are the details that are used as variables within one or more Lights.
+BlueNote Messages are often related to one another, and to keep choices simple, this is why they are arranged in sets of nine BlueNote Messages called a BlueNote Tab.
+BlueNotes within Tabs are the details that are used as variables within one or more Lights.
 They expand the context of Lights, or allow the users to automate processes in the office very precisely, creating a regimen of care that is easy to follow consistently.
 In other words, BlueNotes are the protocols that you decide that everyone should be able to easily follow, every time, when a Light is turned on.
 BlueNotes also allow for flexibility within each Light, reducing the total number of Lights needed in a grid, or a way to create entire sentences without typing.

 Several Lights without BlueNotes